Lab Leader Materials

 Here are three options to consider:

 Your lab members will go through the content individually, completing logbook reflections and exercises as they move through the episodes; you may schedule discussions at the end of each Act to reflect on the main takeaways.
-The advantage of doing the program this way is that it provides more flexibility to lab members and requires fewer meetings.
+The advantage of doing the program this way is that it requires fewer meetings.

 You may also let members of your lab go through the entire program at their own pace and ask everyone to finish by a specific date.
 You can then hold discussions on specific topics of the program as a whole.
 The advantage of this approach is that is gives participants more flexibility in how to proceed through the program.
 Before you engage in a topic specific discussion session, let participants know they should watch the entire movie and complete the logbook sessions for the episodes relevant to the topic (indicated in our facilitator guide).
 This approach also works well for educators who want to integrate materials from the LTW program into classes to cover certain topics.